skramm/homog2d/docs/homog2d_manual.md

 ![fig2](../docs/fig2.png)

 The only constraint is that no coordinate can be equal.
-The library will throw if not.
+The library will throw if it is not enforced.

 You can get the points with two different member functions:
 ```C++